cshung/blog/content/posts/generation-aware-analysis.md

 We would like to command the runtime to perform a generational aware analysis and capture the moment when a gen 1 GC promoted more than 1.5 MB (`16E360` is `1,500,000` in decimal).
 To avoid capturing the promoted bytes corresponding to the startup phase, we ignore the first 1,000 GCs (`3E8` is 1,000 in decimal).

-After the process is launched, it will create two files.
+After the process is launched, it will create two files in the current directory:

 - `gcgenaware.nettrace`
 - `gcgenaware.nettrace.completed`